cornelius/open-source-stepping-stones/README.md

 * [*Onboarding*](onboarding.md) - How do people get into the project?
 * [*Sustainability*](sustainability.md) - What is the long-term perspective to maintain the project?
 Where does funding come from?

+## The big picture

+The eight paths form four angles from which to access an open source project.
+Together they build the complete picture of stepping stones.

+[TODO: Insert an image here]

+There are four angles:

+* The emotional angle: Motivation and Home
+* The angle of accessibility: Transparency and Adoption
+* The structural angle: Development and Governance
+* The economical angle: Onboarding and Sustainability

 ## License

 The content of this repository is licensed under [CC-BY](https://creativecommons.org/licenses/by/4.0/).